 Car accidents are very common.
 They are actually inevitable.
 Even if you drive very carefully, you might still collide with another vehicle that’s being driven recklessly.
-In some instances, the accidents are caused by mechanical faults.
+In some instances, the accidents are caused by mechanical faults or improper road design.
 The good thing is that it’s the vehicles that get damaged most of the time.
 However, there are still many people that get injured during such an accident.

 There are motorists that go through hell while trying to request for compensation from their insurance company simply because they didn’t notify the firm immediately.
 Others suffer from injuries due to the fact they didn’t seek medication right away.
 Below is a list of the things you can do to remain safe after an accident.

 You should never try to leave an accident scene right away.
 Even if the accident was not big, it’s important you take time to asses the damage done on your vehicle and the occupants.
 You should also examine the condition of the other car.

 In fact, you should put a sign to warn other motorists so that they can avoid the scene.
 A flashlight can also be used as an indicator for redirecting other road users.
 Incase you didn’t know, a scene that’s not protected can cause another accident.
 You should also avoid staying in the car because it’s never safe.
 Remember, even when you feel anxious, try to remain calm while looking for solutions.
 A car crash is something that no one expects, no matter the circumstances.

 The law requires all accidents to be documented by the police for legal purposes.
 You should therefore call the nearest police station so that they can come and take charge over the situation.
 The police will then will come with an ambulance for taking those injured to the hospital.
 They will also interrogate you with the aim of finding out how everything happened.

 While giving your side of the story, you should only say what you are sure of because your statement will be referred to when filing a claim with the insurance company.
 Since some injuries are only experienced later, you should never admit that you are not injured.
 Your answer should always be that you are not sure.